reflectoring/reflectoring.github.io/_posts/2017-10-28-reasons-for-consumer-driven-contracts.md

 TODO: Image of consumer, provider, mocks, contract from slides

 In mock tests, we now have to sets of tests instead of one.
 The first set of tests is between the consumer and a provider mock.
-In a test the consumer application is started up and triggered so that it sends some requests to a provider mock.
+In a test the consumer service is started up and triggered so that it sends some requests to a provider mock.
 The provider mock checks if the requests are listed in the contract and reports an error otherwise.

-In the second set of tests a mock consumer is given the requests from the contract and simply sends them against the provider application.
+In the second set of tests a mock consumer is given the requests from the contract and simply sends them against the provider service.
 The mock consumer then checks if the providers' responses meet the expectations defined in the contract.

 ## Consumer-Driven Contract Tests